awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 + `Stopped`
 + `Stopping`

-These statuses come directly from the Amazon SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeHyperParameterTuningJob.html#SageMaker-DescribeHyperParameterTuningJob-response-HyperParameterTuningJobStatus)\.
+These statuses come directly from the SageMaker official [API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_DescribeHyperParameterTuningJob.html#SageMaker-DescribeHyperParameterTuningJob-response-HyperParameterTuningJobStatus)\.

-In addition to the official Amazon SageMaker status, it is possible for `STATUS` to be `SynchronizingK8sJobWithSageMaker`\.
+In addition to the official SageMaker status, it is possible for `STATUS` to be `SynchronizingK8sJobWithSageMaker`\.
 This means that the operator has not yet processed the job\.

 ### Describe a Batch Transform Job<a name="describe-a-batch-transform-job"></a>